Shopify/statsd-instrument/README.md

 This is a ruby client for statsd (http://github.com/etsy/statsd).
 It provides a lightweight way to track and measure metrics in your application.

 We call out to statsd by sending data over a UDP socket.
-UDP sockets are fast, but unreliable, there is no guarantee that your data will ever arrive at it's location.
+UDP sockets are fast, but unreliable, there is no guarantee that your data will ever arrive at its location.
 In other words, fire and forget.
 This is perfect for this use case because it means your code doesn't get bogged down trying to log statistics.
 We send data to statsd several times per request and haven't noticed a performance hit.

 The fact that all of your stats data may not make it into statsd is no issue.
 Graphite (the graph database that statsd is built on) will only show you trends in your data.
 Internally it only keeps enough data to satisfy the levels of granularity we specify.
 As well as satisfying it's requirement as a fixed size database.
 We can throw as much data at it as we want it and it will do it's best to show us the trends over time and get rid of the fluff.